How to change jobs on an H-1B visa in 2024

 TIP: Get your own legal expert

-If you need or want a new job, and you’re working on an H-1B visa, you should seek help from an independent immigration attorney - one that hasn’t been hired by your company.
+Usually, the company lawyer of your employer will handle your H-1B visa transfer paperwork.
+If you’re having trouble with your employer or want to change companies, you should seek help from an independent immigration attorney - one that hasn’t been hired by your company.

 When can you file a new H-1B petition?